-Millions of Poles are chomping their way through several pączki (stuffed doughnuts) to celebrate Tłusty Czwartek (Fat Thursday), a day traditionally marked as being the last of the Carnival period before the start of Lent.
+Millions of Poles will soon be chomping their way through several pączki (stuffed doughnuts) to celebrate Tłusty Czwartek (Fat Thursday), a day traditionally marked as being the last of the Carnival period before the start of Lent.

 Seeing as Lent is a time of fasting, Fat Thursday provides the last opportunity to indulge until Easter arrives.
 Traditionally people meet in their homes or cafés with their friends and relatives and eat large quantities of sweets, cakes and other meals forbidden during Lent.
 Nowadays companies often get in on the act too, laying out piles of doughnuts for their employees.

 In the past, instead of the sweet pastries commonly eaten today, people would eat bread dough stuffed with bacon.
 It wasn't until the sixteenth century the Polish tradition of eating donuts became widespread.
 Even then, the doughnuts differed to what is eaten now.
 The stuffing consisted of peanut or almond, and those who bit into the nut were said to enjoy a future of prosperity and success.